begoescrig/EV-Data-Analysis-with-R/README.md

 First of all we install the packages and libraries necessary to work in R.

-#the str() function returns information about the name, class and observations of each of the columns:
-250 observations and 9 variables
-$ model       : chr
-$ brand       : chr
-$ price       : num
-$ energy      : num
-$ range       : num
-$ battery     : num
-$ fastchargue : num
-$ topspeed    : num
-$ acceleration: num

-#the summary() function returns the min., 1st Qu., Median, Mean, 3rd Qu. and max. of each of the columns

 #We build the correlation matrix for the numeric variables: price, energy consumption, range, battery size, fastcharge,  top speed and acceleration
 price energy  range battery fastchargue topspeed acceleration